Gaussian beams and caustic avoidance in gravitational optics: Introduction

 where $\tensor{R}{_\mu_\nu}$ is the Ricci tensor.
-In order to reach the geometric optics limit via a JWKB--like method, one can start by assigning an \textit{ansatz} for the Faraday tensor, for example,
+In order to reach the geometric optics limit via a JWKB-like method, one can start by assigning an \textit{ansatz} for the Faraday tensor, for example,

-Here, ${\rm{Re}} \left\{\cdot\right\}$ signals that one should take the real part of a given object and $\epsilon$ is the so--called \textit{smallness} or \textit{book--keeping} parameter.
-When the ansatz (\ref{eq:Faraday_tensor_ansatz}) is substituted into Maxwell's equation, (\ref{eq:Maxwell}), the smallness parameter allows one to obtain a series solution order--by--order in an iterative manner for each value of $n$.
+Here, ${\rm{Re}} \left\{\cdot\right\}$ signals that one should take the real part of a given object and $\epsilon$ is the so-called \textit{smallness} or \textit{book-keeping} parameter.
+When the ansatz (\ref{eq:Faraday_tensor_ansatz}) is substituted into Maxwell's equation, (\ref{eq:Maxwell}), the smallness parameter allows one to obtain a series solution order-by-order in an iterative manner for each value of $n$.
 Note that the tensor components $\tensor{\mathcal{f}}{_\mu_\nu}$ can take complex values in general.
-However, the phase function $\mathcal{S}$ that appears in eq.~(\ref{eq:Faraday_tensor_ansatz}) is restricted to be \textit{real}.
+However, the phase function $\mathcal{S}$ that appears in (\ref{eq:Faraday_tensor_ansatz}) is restricted to be \textit{real}.
 Such a restriction results in the approximate solutions being represented by \textit{locally plane waves}.
-The wave vector, $\vec{k}$, of such a locally plane wave is a gradient field of the phase function, i.e.,
+The wave vector, $\vec{k}$, of such a locally plane wave is a gradient field of the phase function, i.e., $k_\mu=\mathcal{D} _\mu \mathcal{S}$.
 Accordingly, the wave vector in the above is defined in the \textit{real} domain.
 We will return to this fact in further discussions of the current section.
-For now, let us emphasise that assigning an ansatz on the Faraday tensor allows one to directly obtain the gauge invariant solutions.
+For now, let us emphasize that assigning an ansatz on the Faraday tensor allows one to directly obtain the gauge invariant solutions.

 Alternatively, one can also start with assigning a similar ansatz for the electromagnetic vector potential, $\Vec{\mathcal{A}}$.
 In that case, one needs to additionally impose the Lorenz gauge.
-Nevertheless, the solutions obtained through this alternative method is gauge invariant.
+Nevertheless, the solutions obtained through this alternative method is gauge invariant as well.
 For instance, let us consider the following ansatz for the vector potential,

-Here, $\mathcal{S}$ is again the real phase function and we neglect the tail terms.
-Substitution of the ansatz in eq.~(\ref{eq:Vector_potential_ansatz}) into Maxwell's equation, (\ref{eq:Maxwel_w_Vector_potential}), gives the following set of equations at the leading order approximation ($n=0$),
+Here, $\mathcal{S}$ is again the real phase function and we neglect the tail terms\footnote{Tail terms in $\vec{A}$ represent the contribution of the electromagnetic field which propagate off the null cone, i.e., they represent timelike propagation.
+Those terms do not contribute to the electromagnetic field propagation only in (conformally) flat or (conformally) plane-wave spacetimes.
+Nevertheless, they are usually neglected in the literature in arbitrary spacetimes as well.
+See \cite{Friedlander:1975, Ellis:2012, Harte:2013dba} for more details.}.
+Once one substitutes the lowest order of the ansatz in (\ref{eq:Vector_potential_ansatz}) into Maxwell's equation, (\ref{eq:Maxwel_w_Vector_potential}), and reads off the coefficients of the first three lowest orders in the resultant equation, one gets